 - About 2½ to 3 cups of vegetables (1 cup = 1 cup raw or cooked vegetables, 1 cup vegetable juice, 2 cups raw leafy vegetables)

 Try to fill half your plate with fruits and vegetables.
 Visit the http://www.choosemyplate.gov website for more tips.

 Focus on color when eating fruits and vegetables.
-Dark green, red, and orange vegetables are especially packed with good-for-you nutrients.
-Also, within your daily servings, try fruits and vegetables rich in vitamin A or beta-carotene and vitamin C .
-Produce rich in vitamin A and beta-carotene (which is converted to vitamin A in the body) includes:
+Dark green, red, and orange vegetables are packed with good-for-you nutrients.
+Include fruits and vegetables rich in vitamin A or beta-carotene such as:

 - Sweet potatoes

 Also include vitamin C rich foods such as: